rainbow0210/GuessTheNumber/README.md

 # GuessTheNumber

-This repository is "Guess the Number" C++ version.
+This repository is "Guess the Number" .

 (Sorry, print language is Japanese...)